nvpro-samples/vk_gaussian_splatting/doc/overview_of_vk_gaussian_splatting.md

 The **RTX Acceleration Structure** group allows to configure the associated  Acceleration Structure used by the ray tracing rendering pipeline.

 Those options have strong impact on performance and memory consumption.
-They are documented and devised more in detail in the [Ray tracing 3D Gaussians (3DGRT) [Moënne-Loccoz2024]](./doc/ray_tracing_3d_gaussians.md) page.
+They are documented and devised more in detail in the [VK3DGRT: 3D Gaussian Ray Tracing (3DGRT) [Moënne-Loccoz2024] using Vulkan RTX](./doc/ray_tracing_3d_gaussians.md) page.

 ## Mesh Models